 Title Insurance protects the lenders and buyers against any discrepancies in the prior owner's title, which could be detected after the closing phase.

 The loan origination fees are usually lower than 1% and cannot be rolled into the loan.
-There's a break-even point to consider: does it make sense to for you to pay the money upfront in order to save down the road?
+There's a break-even point to consider: does it make sense for you to pay the money up front in order to save down the road?
 Or are assets tight right now, and you can afford the monthly payment?

 Most real estate agents make money through commissions.
 Their commission is usually a percentage of the property's selling price, although it can also be a flat fee.

 At 5%–6% of the property's price, this fee may be negotiable, and most times is paid by the seller.
 This is typically rolled into the home’s closing costs.

 Keeping a sharp eye on the bottom line makes great sense.